Sex Drive (film): Critical response

-On review aggregator Rotten Tomatoes, the film has an approval rating of 45% based on 110 reviews, with an average rating of 5.23/10.
+On review aggregator Rotten Tomatoes, the film has an approval rating of 46% based on 109 reviews, with an average rating of 5.23/10.
 The site's critical consensus reads, "Sex Drive has some hilarious moments and is well made for a raunchy teen film, but will appeal to few beyond that demographic."
 On Metacritic the film has a weighted average score of 49 out of 100, based on reviews from 24 critics, indicating "mixed or average reviews".

 Owen Gleiberman writing for Entertainment Weekly gave the film a grade B−, and suggests the appealing lead actors deserve a better movie, and particularly praises Seth Green for his performance.
-Kyle Smith of the New York Post praises the performance of Clark Duke.
-Smith complains that the "gags aren’t edited so much as slammed together" but that "there are interesting characters [...] and a disarming innocence" drawing an analogy between writer-director Sean Anders and John Hughes.
-Cammila Albertson writing for TV Guide says it's good for its genre, "funny, it's lewd, and it's actually kind of creative" and although it isn't art it makes the effort to include plenty of extra crazy, random bits.
-Albertson concludes "all that matters is if it's funny -- and it is." and gives the film 3 out of 4 stars.
+Cammila Albertson writing for TV Guide says it's good for its genre, "funny, it's lewd, and it's actually kind of creative" and although it is not art, it makes the effort to include plenty of extra crazy, random bits.
+Albertson concludes "all that matters is if it's funny—and it is", and gives the film 3 out of 4 stars.

 Roger Ebert gave it 2 out of 4 stars, and wrote that although the film contained "some laughs [...] it is so raunchy and driven by its formula that you want to cringe".

-Nathan Rabin of the AV Club called it affably mediocre, and "a limp variation on a hoary old teen-film trope".
+Nathan Rabin of The A.V.
+Club called it affably mediocre, and "a limp variation on a hoary old teen-film trope".